Allan891/MagicHole/README.md

 # MagicHole
-An app for keeping track of your golf skill progression.
+An app for keeping track of your golf skillz progression.